elixir-engineering-logo

 Why Conduct a Fire & Gas Mapping Study?

-Early detection of flammable or toxic gas releases and fires is key to mitigating potential disasters.
-In Oman, where industrial facilities are increasingly utilizing remote monitoring and automation, rapid detection through an instrumented monitoring system is crucial.
-This system, comprising strategically placed gas and flame detectors, enhances safety by enabling swift responses, either manually by operators or automatically through engineered systems like shutdowns and deluge systems.
+In Oman, where industrial facilities are increasingly adopting remote monitoring and automation, rapid detection through an instrumented monitoring system is vital.
+Strategically placed gas and flame detectors enhance safety by enabling swift responses, whether manually by operators or automatically via engineered safety systems like shutdowns and deluge systems.

 Approaches to Fire & Gas Mapping Study

-1. Scenario-Based Approach: Detectors are placed at all potential Loss of Containment (LOC) scenarios.
+๐Ÿ”น Scenario-Based Approach: Detectors are placed at all potential Loss of Containment (LOC) scenarios.

 Methodology for Fire & Gas Mapping Study